Mustofawho0/test-movie-fe/README.md

 - Languages : Typescript
 - Add Library : Axios, Antd, Licide-react, Shadcn/ui, React-slick, Sweetalert2

+## Features

+- User can login with account [https://www.themoviedb.org/](TMDB)
+- User can login with guest account but cannot add to favorite movie
+- User can add to favorite movie after login with account
+- User can see list favorite movie, click on account
+- Add pagination for popular movie

 ## Learn More

 To learn more about Next.js, take a look at the following resources: